Avanti West Coast workers to strike over New Year after latest deal rejected

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Avanti West Coast workers are to stage a series of strikes beginning on New Year’s Eve.
+Avanti West Coast workers are to stage a five-month-long series of strikes beginning on New Year’s Eve.
+The aim is to disrupt travel between London and Birmingham, Manchester, Liverpool and Glasgow.

-It comes after workers rejected a deal aimed at resolving a dispute over rest day working.
+It comes after workers rejected the latest deal aimed at resolving a dispute over rest day working.

-The Rail, Maritime and Transport union said its members working as train managers will strike on New Year’s Eve, 2 January and Sundays between 12 January and 25 May.
+The Rail, Maritime and Transport union (RMT) said its members working as train managers will strike on New Year’s Eve, 2 January and every Sunday between 12 January and 25 May.

 An RMT spokesperson said: “Our members have resoundingly rejected Avanti’s latest offers in two referendums and sustained strike action is now the only way to focus management’s minds on reaching a negotiated settlement with the union.”

 The RMT said up to 400 of its members are involved in the dispute.
-They voted by 83 per cent against a suggested deal.
+They voted by 83 per cent against an improved deal on a turn-out of 82.9 per cent, meaning 69 per cent of all those eligible to vote are in favour of walking out.

 An Avanti West Coast spokesperson said: “This strike action will cause significant disruption to our customers making journeys on the West Coast Main Line over an extended period.